FrancescoAmorosini/AWS_ML_Specialty_Notes/ML_notes.md

 >You can use Amazon SageMaker Data Wrangler to import data from the following data sources: Amazon Simple Storage Service (Amazon S3), Amazon Athena, Amazon Redshift, and Snowflake.
 >>**IMP:** The two metrics used by [Amazon SageMaker Data Wrangler target leakage](https://docs.aws.amazon.com/sagemaker/latest/dg/data-wrangler-analyses.html#data-wrangler-analysis-target-leakage) are **AUC-ROC and R2**.
 The Quick Model is a Spark Random Forest and uses **F1-Score and MSE**.

+**Multicollinearity** is a circumstance where two or more predictor variables are related to each other.
+The predictor variables are the features in your dataset that you're using to predict a target variable.
+When you have multicollinearity, the predictor variables are not only predictive of the target variable, but also predictive of each other.
+You can use the **Variance Inflation Factor (VIF), Principal Component Analysis (PCA), or Lasso feature selection** as measures for the multicollinearity in your data.

 ### [SageMaker Feature Store](https://docs.aws.amazon.com/sagemaker/latest/dg/feature-store.html)
 Serves as the single source of truth to store, retrieve, remove, track, share, discover, and control access to features.